XasanAllOps/Gatus-ECS-Terraform-Docker-GA-AWS/README.md

 ![image](./images/health-check.png)

-## Future Improvements
+### Future Improvements

-- As the applications scales, to introduce AWS WAF to protect ALB endpoints from common attacks and reduce latency with CDN for edge users.
+As the application scales, I plan to introduce AWS WAF to protect our ALB endpoints from common web exploits, and implement a CDN to reduce latency for edge users.

-- Configure an alert system for failed tasks with SNS & auditing and anomaly detection with CloudTrail + GuardDuty.
+For operational security and monitoring, I will look to configure an automated alert system via AWS SNS for failed ECS tasks.
+This will be paired with continuous auditing and anomaly detection using AWS CloudTrail and Amazon GuardDuty.

-- Adopt a Git-flow strategy where developers merge and push to the dev branch to trigger automated Terraform workflows in dev.
-Once verified, merge `dev` into `main`, run workflow and select `staging` workflows.
-After successful validation in staging, a manual approval gate is required to execute the final terraform apply in the production environment.
+The goal is to adopt a strict Git-flow strategy.
+Developers will push and merge into the `dev` branch to automatically trigger Terraform workflows in the development environment.
+Once verified, `dev` will be merged into `main` to initiate the staging workflows.
+After successful validation in staging, a manual approval gate will be strictly enforced before executing the final `terraform apply` in the production environment.

-- Integrate 3rd party tools like Prometheus and Grafana for observability
+To enhance our observability capabilities, I'll integrate third-party monitoring tools such as Prometheus and Grafana.

-- Look into implementing Terragrunt, an open-source wrapper for Terraform designed to keep the codebase DRY and simplifies the management of multi-environment infrastructure.
+Finally, I plan to evaluate Terragrunt—an open-source wrapper for Terraform which is designed to keep the infrastructure codebase DRY and simplify the management of multi-environment deployments.